tomascherian/tp/docs/DeveloperGuide.md

 **Extensions**

 * 3a.
-The tags are invalid.
+The arguments passed are invalid.

     * 3a1.
 AddressBook shows an error message.

       Use case resumes at 2.

 * 3b.
-The mandatory tags are missing.
+The mandatory arguments are not passed.

     * 3b1.
 AddressBook shows an error message.